 “What’s changed over the years is that banks are now very uncompetitive in the mortgage market,” he notes.
 “All the action is credit unions and non-bank lenders like Rocket Mortgage or Quicken Loans.”

 Fortunately, you aren’t locked into doing a loan with the lender that pre-approves you.
-So this gives you time to shop around further if you decide you don’t like the lender for any reason.
+So this gives you time to shop around some more if you decide you don’t like the lender for any reason.

 Shopping With a Mortgage Broker

-Another kind of non-bank lender you may want to look at is a mortgage broker.
+Another kind of non-bank lender you may want to consider is a mortgage broker.
 A mortgage broker is basically a salesperson who shops your mortgage application to multiple lenders on your behalf.

 The pros of using a mortgage broker include the fact that they can shop unusual loan situations to lenders.
-That could be, for example, a self-employed person going for a mortgage who has a different level of income each year.
+That could be, for example, a self-employed person whose annual income varies.

 “Behind the scenes, a mortgage broker tells lenders, ‘Look, I know this client doesn’t fit your typical customer profile, but here’s why I think they’re right for your portfolio…’ Clark says.
 “They basically pitch your loan to different people and market you as a borrower.”

 If you’re interested in working with a mortgage broker, get a referral from your real estate agent.
-You could also ask friends and family who’ve gone through the home buying process if they know of one.
+You could also ask friends and family who’ve gone through the home buying process if they will refer you to one.

 Clark’s 90% Mortgage Rule

-Chances are you’ll be pre-approved for a higher home purchase price than would probably make sense in your life.
-It’s up to you to think through what that translates to as a monthly payment.
+Chances are you’ll be pre-approved for a higher home purchase price than would make sense for you.
+It’s up to you to think through what that translates to as a reasonable monthly payment.

-Don’t forget to add to that figure the monthly taxes and insurance, along with possible repairs and maintenance that you wouldn’t otherwise have to pay when you’re a renter.
+Don’t forget to add to that figure the monthly taxes and insurance, along with possible repairs and maintenance that you wouldn’t have to pay if you were a renter.

 That’s led Clark over the years to come up with his 90% mortgage rule: